AmaranthosLabs/AmaranthosLabs/doc/Boundaries.md

 ---
 title: "Boundaries"
+indexing: true
+sitemap: false
 ---
-# Boundaries

-Boundaries are the external borders, the shape of our information.
+External borders which define the shape of information.

 This is an emergent process derived from [/doc/limits], [/doc/contexts] and [/doc/behaviors]